Wi-Fi Fundamentals

 If you are having issues with the exercises, please create a ticket on DevZone: devzone.nordicsemi.com

-In this exercise, we are going to add support for provisioning over Bluetooth LE to our application.
+In this exercise, we are going to add support for provisioning over Bluetooth LE to our application, using the Wi-Fi Provisioning Core library.

 For this exercise, we very much recommend going though the Bluetooth Low Energy Fundamentals course, as we reuse a lot of the API’s that are covered in detail in that course.